-We believe that all children learn best with the rest of their class (although we also appreciate that this is not always in the best interests of a child).
+We believe that all children learn best with the rest of their class.
 Our aim is for all children to be working independently, in class, at the cusp of their potential.
-Children with identified SENDs will receive a curriculum tailored to their needs.
-This curriculum will be devised by their class teacher.
-They will be taught by their class teacher and sometimes, where and when appropriate, supported by a Learning Support Assistant (LSA).
+Children with identified SENDs, will recieve a curriculum tailored to their needs.
+This curriculum will be devised by their classteacher.
+They will be taught by their classteacher and sometimes, where and when appropriate, supported by a Learning Support Assistant (LSA).
 Teachers aim to spend time working with all children (including those on the school's SENDs register), either individually or as part of a group.

-Adaptations to the curriculum Teaching and Learning Environment
+Adaptations to the curriculum teaching and learning environment